JeanPaulLucien/AutoIt/README.md

 In the scripts the comments etc are lined up correctly when they are viewed in SciTE Editor.
 This is what I use to code AutoIt scripts.

-clipboard_logger.au3 - This code was written by Rob Fuller (a.k.a Mubix from Room362.com) on the Hak5 podcast.
+<a href="https://github.com/JeanPaulLucien/AutoIt/blob/master/clipboard_logger.au3">clipboard_logger.au3</a> - This code was written by Rob Fuller (a.k.a Mubix from Room362.com) on the Hak5 podcast.
 This is like a keyboard logger but for the clipboard.
 Anything that is copied to the clipboard will be tracked into a logfile.
 I have tried this with some password managers as well and it still captures the password.

 environment.au3 - This is what I run when I get a new PC, so I will have all the registry keys and folders I need for my workflow.